 The people using unpaid licenses are frequently professionals making a living off your product.
 Many are employees of Fortune and FTSE 500 companies.
 Others are independent architects, engineers and designers who are profiting from your product.
 Many don’t even realize that they’re not in compliance.

-Our customers are using the CodeArmor platform to help them identify and understand who these users of unpaid software are.
-Using this data they are able to put in place a data-driven response plan that best fits their needs to convert those users and recover that revenue previously lost to unpaid use.
+Our customers are using the Compliance Intelligence to help them identify and convert users of unpaid software.
+They are using a data-driven approach to convert those users and generate revenue previously lost to unpaid use.

 Marketing Director at Revulytics

 Michael is Marketing Director at Revulytics where he is responsible for corporate marketing, content, and social media.
 He has helped to educate the industry on the benefits of software usage analytics for compliance and product management through the company's blog and contributed articles in trade publications.
 Michael was previously a marketing programs manager at The MathWorks and principal at Goff Communications.
 Michael earned a J.D. from Boston University School of Law and a B.A. from Colgate University.